 Buddhism corresponds to a much thoughtful religion and holds a nontheistic base with incorporation of certain diversified beliefs, practices, teachings and traditions.
 The religion is solely attributed to its founder, Siddhartha Gautama.
 With Theravada and Mahayana as the two major sects of Buddhism, the religion thrives mainly in Asian countries, such as, China, Japan, Singapore, Tibet and Mongolia etc. There have been arguments over the exact number of its followers, but approximately they count to around 350-550 million.

-Festivals in Buddhism:
+Festivals in Buddhism

 Holidays and festivals in the Buddhist community are mostly related to the birthdays of the Bodhisattvas in the Mahayana branch of Buddhism.
 The people under this religion witness lot of days, seeking the celebrations on the holidays.
 Buddhist New Year, Vesak, Asalha Puja Day, Magha Puja Day, Kathina Ceremony, Uposatha, Anapanasti Day, Songkran, Abhidhamma Day, Loy Krathong, The Ploughing Festival, The Elephant Festival, Ulambana, The Festival of the Tooth, and Avalokitesvara’s Birthday are some Buddhist festivals that mark participation of almost all the Buddhism followers around the globe.

-The Festival of The Tooth:
+The Festival of The Tooth

 EsalaPerahera, more commonly known as the Festival of The Tooth is a phenomenal and elegant Buddhist festival that is exclusively celebrated in Sri Lanka.
 Held with prosperous and pious rituals and customs in the city of Kandy, the festival has become a unique symbol for Buddhism in Sri Lanka.
-The particular festival mainly incorporates the colourful decoration of elephants and various forms of cultural dances.
+The particular festival mainly incorporates the colorful decoration of elephants and various forms of cultural dances.

 The Esala is considered to be an amalgamation of two similar processions (Peraheras), namely the Esala and the Dalada.
 The EsalaPerahera is thought to be sacred ritual which is carried out to the rain gods for ample rainfall.
 Being as old as 3rd century BC, the Dalada and EsalaPerahera are attributed to the Sacred Tooth Relic of Siddhartha Gautama.